John Godfrey Saxe

-John Godfrey Saxe I (June 2, 1816 - March 31, 1887) was an American poet known for his re-telling of the Indian parable "The Blind Men and the Elephant", which introduced the story to a western audience.
+John Godfrey Saxe I (June 2, 1816 - March 31, 1887) was an American poet known for his re-telling of the Indian parable "Blind men and an elephant", which introduced the story to a western audience.

 Biography

 Saxe was born in 1816 in Highgate, Vermont, at Saxe's Mills, where his grandfather, John Saxe (Johannes Sachse), a German immigrant and Loyalist, built the area's first gristmill in 1786.
 Saxe was the son of Peter Saxe – miller, judge and periodic member of the Vermont House of Representatives – and Elizabeth Jewett of Weybridge, Vermont.
 Saxe was named for two of his paternal uncles, John and Godfrey, who had died as young men before his birth.
 Raised in a strict Methodist home, Saxe was first sent, in 1835, to Wesleyan University, which he left after a year, and then to Middlebury College, from which he graduated in 1839.

 In 1841, he married Sophia Newell Sollace, a sister of a Middlebury classmate, with whom he had six children, including John Theodore Saxe.

 He was admitted to the Vermont bar in 1843 and tried to run a business with his dutiful and pious older brother, Charles Jewett Saxe.
 For some years, he practiced successfully in Franklin County.
 In 1850–51, he served as state's attorney for Chittenden County.

 Bored by his legal work, Saxe began publishing poems for The Knickerbocker, of which "The Rhyme of the Rail" is his most famous early work.
 He soon caught the attention of the prominent Boston publishing house Ticknor and Fields.
 Though he received no royalties for his first volume, it ran to ten reprintings.
 He became a solid performer for Ticknor and Fields, though his sales ranked far behind those of his friend, Henry Wadsworth Longfellow.
 His poem "The Puzzled Census-Taker" amused many, and "Rhyme of the Rail" was possibly the most admired poem of the period about rail travel.
 Saxe was editor of the Sentinel in Burlington, Vermont from 1850 to 1856.